numbas/editor-docs/source/jme-reference.rst

     **Examples**: ``1..3``, ``1..3#0.1``, ``1..3#0``

+    See functions related to :ref:`jme-fns-ranges`.

 .. data:: set

     An unordered set of elements of any data type.
     The elements are pairwise distinct - if you create a set from a list with duplicate elements, the resulting set will not contain the duplicates.

     **Examples**: ``set(a,b,c)``, ``set([1,2,3,4])``, ``set(1..5)``

+    See functions related to :ref:`jme-fns-sets`.

 .. data:: vector